hytopiagg/sdk/docs/server.entitymanager.getplayerentitiesbyplayer.md

 ## EntityManager.getPlayerEntitiesByPlayer() method

-Gets all spawned entities in the world assigned to the provided player.
+Gets all spawned player entities in the world assigned to the provided player.

 **Signature:**